Support services for Aboriginal and Torres Strait Islander people

 National phone lines run by Indigenous people

-13 YARN is a national helpline for Indigenous people who are going through a tough time and feel like having a yarn.
-All of the operators are Indigenous people who are trained to support you without judgement and to provide a confidential, culturally safe space to yarn about your needs, worries or concerns.
+13 YARN is a national helpline for Aboriginal and Torres Strait Islander people who are going through a tough time and feel like having a yarn.
+All of the operators are Aboriginal and Torres Strait Islander people who are trained to support you without judgement and to provide a confidential, culturally safe space to yarn about your needs, worries or concerns.

 Phone: 13 92 76 (24 hours, 7 days a week)